wloocc/wloocc-website/content/posts/w25/eot-comp-results.md

 summary = "Results for the W25 end-of-term climbing competition at the PAC wall!"
 +++

 Thank you to everyone that came out to the EOT comp!
 We hope everyone had fun.
-Congratulations to the winners in our beginner, intermediate and advanced categories!
+Congratulations to **Ethan Truong**, **Gavin Roberts**, and **Dawson Shepherd**, the winners in our beginner, intermediate and advanced categories!
 We'll be contacting you shortly about your well-deserved prizes 🏆.

 The full final results are posted below!